 Defrost the bread in your refrigerator overnight or for several hours, at room temperature, on your counter.

-This simple Gluten Free Peanut Butter Banana Bread is great for breakfast, a mid-morning snack, and even dessert.
+This simple peanut butter banana bread is great for breakfast, a mid-morning snack, and even dessert.
 A tender and tasty quick bread that’s sure to become a family favorite.

 If you like the flavors of bananas and peanut butter, give this gluten free quick bread a try.
 I’d enjoy hearing what you think.
 Happy Baking!